-The project implementation is supported by the 3 Agriculture & Research Development Centres (ARDCs) of Yusipang, Bajo and Samtenling and the Department of Agricultural Marketing & Cooperatives (DAMC) responsible for providing technical support and implementation guidance.
+The project implementation is supported by the 3 Agriculture & Research Development Centres (ARDCs) namely National Centre for Organic Agriculture (NCOA)-Yusipang, ARDC-Bajo, and ARDC-Samtenling and the Department of Agricultural Marketing & Cooperatives (DAMC) responsible for providing technical support and implementation guidance.

-The overall guidance and oversight for the successful implementation of the project is provided by the Project Steering Committee (PSC) constituted and headed by the Director, DoA, representatives of DAMC, Gross National Happiness Commission (GNHC), Ministry of Finance (MoF), Programme Directors (PDs) of 3 ARDCs, 5 beneficiary (farmers) representatives, Chief Policy and Planning Division (PPD) of MoAF and the Director, Directorate Services of MoAF.
+The overall guidance and oversight for the successful implementation of the project is provided by the Project Steering Committee (PSC) headed by the Director, DoA, representatives of DAMC, Gross National Happiness Commission (GNHC), Ministry of Finance (MoF), Programme Directors (PDs) of 3 ARDCs, 5 beneficiary (farmers) representatives, Chief, Policy and Planning Division (PPD) of MoAF and the Director, Directorate Services of MoAF.

 The project priority crops are Rice, Potato, Quinoa, Citrus, Vegetables (Chilli, Cauliflower, Beans, Tomato, Onion, Broccoli, Carrot, Cabbage, Pea, Green leafy vegetables), Large cardamom, Spices (Ginger & Black pepper).

 Project Area Map: